Farzad Mansouri: Career

-Farzad Mansouri won a silver medal the 2019 Asian Junior Taekwondo Championships in Amman.
+Farzad Mansouri won a silver medal at the 2019 Asian Junior Taekwondo Championships in Amman.
 In 2021, Mansouri won a bronze medal in the 74 kg weight category at the 2021 Beirut Open Taekwondo Tournament.

-Mansouri will compete at the 2020 Olympics in the men's +80 kg event.
+Mansouri competed at the 2020 Olympics in the men's +80 kg event.
 He received a scholarship from the IOC as part of its Olympic Solidarity programme.